Using vector layers

 • OTHER DEVICES

-Whether it is for an Android/ Galaxy/ Chromebook/ macOs/ iPad/ iPhone device, we will be able to download the materials from the cloud.
+Whether for an Android/ Galaxy/ Chromebook/ macOs/ iPad/ iPhone device, we can download the materials from the cloud.
 Let's see how to do it:

 ① First we will access the account where we have saved the material from the device.
-Then, we will go to: Menu> Manage materials.
-Now, we will access the cloud tab, there will be the materials.
+Afterwards, we will go to: Menu > Manage materials.
+Now, we will access the cloud tab, where the materials will be.

-② We will download the materials by clicking on the cloud at the bottom left.
-The material will be downloaded (you can see the download process in the tab: Menu > Data transfers).
+② We will download the materials by clicking on the cloud located at the bottom left.
+The material will be downloaded (you can see the download process in the tab: Menu > Data Transfers).

-③ The materials will appear inside the download folder, we can see them in the “This device” tab or in the materials inside a canvas, ready to use.
+③ The materials will appear in the download folder, we can see them in the "This device" tab or in the materials within a canvas, ready to use.

-I hope that what you have seen in this tutorial is to your liking and helpful, sorry for being so long.
-Well, nothing to say.
-Thanks for coming this far! ପ(๑•̀ुᴗ•̀ु)* ॣ৳৸ᵃᵑᵏ Ꮍ৹੫ᵎ *ॣ
+I hope that what you see in this tutorial is to your liking and that it is helpful to you, sorry for being so long.
+Well, without anything to say, thank you for coming this far! ପ(๑•̀ुᴗ•̀ु) ॣ৳৸ᵃᵑᵏ Ꮍ৹੫ᵎ

 Comment